FOUNDER & DIRECTOR

 rebecca Richard, DVM

 Dr. Richard graduated from the UC Davis School of Veterinary Medicine in 2001 and practiced large animal ambulatory medicine for over a decade before turning full-time to zoo and exotic species.
-She has worked at major municipal zoos and wildlife sanctuaries, in addition to serving as a professor of animal care and husbandry.
+She has worked at major municipal zoos and wildlife sanctuaries in addition to serving as a professor of animal care and husbandry.
 She has published in peer-reviewed journals and veterinary texts on anesthesia of zoo and exotic species.
 Dr. Richard cares for animals of all sizes and shapes with special interest in apex predators and wildlife.
 Her professional areas of expertise include rescue, disaster and emergency preparedness, and field anesthesia.
-Her practice brings preventative field-based medicine to sanctuaries across the Western US, providing cutting-edge medicine and husbandry management for their needy residents.
+Her practice brings preventative field-based medicine to sanctuaries across the US, providing cutting-edge medicine and husbandry management.

 REGISTERED VETERINARY TECHNICIAN